kingof2s/League-pro-predictions-/README.md

 <iframe src="docs/assets/permutation_test.html" width=640 height=400 frameBorder=0></iframe>

- Our null hypothesis was that the accuracy before and after mythic items were introduced comes from the same distribution, and our alt hypothesis is that they come from different distributions.
-The test statistic we used was the absolute difference in accuracy, and the p-value we got was 0.00.
-As such
+Our obtained p-value is 0.00, as such we reject the null hypothesis: That our model's accuracy is the same for pre-S11 and post-S11 games.

+ Based on this, it is likely that the difference in accuracy is statistically significant, and that the introduction of mythic items could have had an effect on the outcome of the game.